 In the context of the GDPR, Deltek takes on the role of processor in its relationship with its customers.
 As a result of this role, Deltek has certain general responsibilities as outlined in the GDPR.
 Keeping customers’ information, including personal data, safe and secure is among our highest priorities and most important responsibilities.
 Deltek works to implement and maintain strong security and privacy protections that reflect best practices as it relates to the GDPR.

-The California Consumer Privacy Act (CCPA) was signed into law on June 28, 2018 and goes into effect on January 1, 2020.
+The California Consumer Privacy Act (CCPA) was signed into law on June 28, 2018 and went into effect on January 1, 2020.
 The CCPA has a tiered applicability based on specific criteria, first to businesses, then to service providers, and lastly to third parties.
-It also creates an array of new consumer privacy rights and governs the sale and sharing of consumers’ personal information.
+It also created an array of new consumer privacy rights and governs the sale and sharing of consumers’ personal information.

 As with the GDPR, Deltek processes personal information through its products on behalf of its customers, some of whom may be subject to the CCPA.
 Our customers disclose their consumers’ personal information for the business purpose pursuant to a written contract or agreement entered into with Deltek.
-In the context of the CCPA, Deltek takes on the role of a service provider in relation to its customers who are governed by the CCPA.
-Deltek is well situated to meet its obligations as a service provider and is establishing processes to ensure the security and privacy features of its products provide the capabilities to enable customers to comply with their obligations under CCPA.
+In the context of the CCPA, Deltek takes on the role of a service provider in relation to its customers who are governed by the CCPA – as noted in Exhibit 1 to our General Privacy Terms.
+Deltek is well situated to meet its obligations as a service provider and implemented and maintains processes to ensure the security and privacy features of its products provide the capabilities to enable customers to comply with their obligations under CCPA.